 Copper has even better thermal conductivity than aluminum.
 It’s drawbacks, though, are weight and cost.
 The metal is sometimes used where the importance of thermal conductivity outweighs weight savings.

-When discussing the different types of heat sinks, we generally classify them based on
+When discussing the different types of heat sinks, we generally classify them based on their manufacturing process.

 6 Heat Sink Types (By Manufacturing Process)